uumar421/OpenRAG/README.md

 - **Ollama** (Local model execution using `ollama` API)
 - **Hugging Face Transformers** (Locally run transformer models using PyTorch)

-The chatbot retrieves relevant legal context from a **ChromaDB vector store** before generating responses.
-The project also includes a document processing script to convert legal documents (PDFs) into vector embeddings, which are stored in ChromaDB for efficient retrieval.
+The chatbot retrieves relevant context from a **ChromaDB vector store** before generating responses.
+The project also includes a document processing script to convert documents (PDFs) into vector embeddings, which are stored in ChromaDB for efficient retrieval.

 ## Features